 - 4.1 As a Trust we are required to appoint a Data Protection Officer ("DPO").
-Our DPO is Mrs Karen Rich, and they can be contacted at DPO@ololcatholicmat.co.uk. - 4.2 The DPO is responsible for ensuring compliance with the Data Protection Legislation and with this policy.
+Our DPO is Mrs Karen Rich, and they can be contacted at DPO@ololcatholicmat.co.uk. - The DPO is responsible for ensuring compliance with the Data Protection Legislation and with this policy.
 Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to the School GDPR Lead and then the DPO.
-The School GDPR Lead is: Mrs. Jane Ellis-Laycock and she can be contacted at ellis-laycock.j@allsaints.notts.sch.uk.

-4.3 The School GDPR Lead or DPO is also the central point of contact for all data subjects and others in relation to matters of data protection.
+Mrs. Jane Ellis-Laycock and she can be contacted at ellis-laycock,i@allsaints.notts.sch.uk. - 4.2 The School GDPR Lead or DPO is also the central point of contact for all data subjects and others in relation to matters of data protection.